stevearrants/style/docs/headings.md

 Find the right keywords
 -----------------------

+Stuck for keywords?
 Ask co-workers what keywords they would expect to use.
 Ask end users.
 What you're calling the subject of your page might not be what your users are calling it.
 While your online site may use a full-text search, some systems have special matching rules.